mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 double its size for eight weeks, triple it for 12 and so on.

 STEP 5: INSTALL CONTROL CENTRE
-The control centre is the ‘bridge’ of a space station.
+The control centre is the ‘bridge' of a space station.
 The cost is MCr0.1 per 100 tons (or part of) of the station it is installed within.